espressomd/espresso/doc/tutorials/Readme.rst

 This will launch a web browser in which the notebooks for the tutorials can be viewed and run.
-For more details, please see: hppt://jupyter.readthedocs.io/en/latest/running.html Note that `Jupyter` is the successor of Ipython.
+For more details, please see: hppt://jupyter.readthedocs.io/en/latest/running.html Note that `Jupyter` is the successor of IPython.